evidence-dev/evidence/sites/docs/docs/walkthroughs/bigquery.md

 Evidence supports connecting to Google BigQuery by using a [service account](https://cloud.google.com/iam/docs/service-accounts) and a JSON key.

-Follow the instructions below to get your service key.
+Follow the instructions below to set up your service account and get a JSON key.

 ## Create a Service Account Key
 1. [Go to the Service Account Page](https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts/create?supportedpurview=project&_ga=2.202527640.867747861.1622513856-469265758.1621868166&_gac=1.81391205.1622124503.CjwKCAjw47eFBhA9EiwAy8kzNKaExCvM0G229wH0PGh4USFcdB7wudKCKWt4MSEPM6wbQKCwOot1NxoCtxIQAvD_BwE) and click on your project